salvadorgarciamunoz/kipet/documentation/content/tutorials.rst

 Tutorial 16 – Simultaneous Parameter Selection and Estimation
 --------------------------------------------------------------------------------

+The complex models used in reaction kinetic models require accurate parameter estimates.
+However, it may not be difficult to make accurate estimates for all of the parameters.
+To this end, various techniques have been developed to identify parameter subsets that can best be estimated while the remaining parameters are fixed to some initial value.
+The selection of this subset is still a challenge.

-This tutorial introduces an recently developed method for parameter subset selection developed by Chen and Biegler (2020).
+One such method for parameter subset selection was recently developed by Chen and Biegler (2020).
-One of the benefits of the methodology is that it reduces the difficulty in selecting which parameters to fix and which to estimate.
+This method uses a reduced hessian approach to select parameters and estimate their values simultaneously using a collocation approach.
-This is achieved by ranking parameter estimabilty based on the ratio of their standard deviation to estimated value.
+Parameter estimabilty is based on the ratio of their standard deviation to estimated value, and a Gauss-Jordan elimination method strategy is used to rank parameter estimability.

-The core of the method lies in the use of the reduced hessian matrix, owing to its direct relationship to the covariance matrix of the estimated parameters.
-A Gauss-Jordan elimination approach is used to rank the parameters by estimability, which has been shown to be less computationally demanding than previous methods based on eigenvalues.
+This has been shown to be less computationally demanding than previous methods based on eigenvalues.
+For more details about how the algorithm works, the user is recommended to read the article "Reduced Hessian Based Parameter Selection and Estimation with Simultaneous Collocation Approach" by Weifeng Chen and Lorenz T. Biegler, AIChE 2020.

-The EstimationPotential module is used for the simultaneous method described here and is currently separate from the EstimabilityAnalyzer module used otherwise for estimability (see Tutorial 12).
+In Kipet, this method is implemented using the EstimationPotential module.
+It is currently separate from the EstimabilityAnalyzer module used otherwise for estimability (see Tutorial 12).
-This module can be used with all forms of complementary state data, such as temperature and pressure, which can now be included in the anayysis.
+Kipet can now handle complementary state data, such as temperature and pressure, in its analysis.
+This should improve the user experience and lead to more robust results.
-The methods rely on k_aug to obtain sensitivities, so will only work if k_aug is installed and added to the path.
-The example from the example directory is “Ex_16_estimability_cstr.py”.

 This module is used in a slightly different manner than other modules in Kipet.
 The EstimationPotential class requires the TemplateBuilder instance of the model as the first argument (the models are declared internally).
 This is followed by the experimental data.
 Yes, this form of